Two professors just won a $1 million prize for inventing chips that made every PC and phone faster

 Their work was directly commercially relevant.

-Programmers use tools called compilers to translate high-level languages better suited to human comprehension into the low-level machine code a chip understands.
+Programmers use tools called compilers to translate high-level languages better-suited to human comprehension into the low-level machine code that the chips in computers understand.
 CISC designs dated to an era when programmers wrote much lower-level language called assembly language, and chip designs catered to that approach, but Patterson and Hennessy designed RISC for the newer high-level programming era.

 "Microprocessor companies would have wars over who had the most instructions.
 Intel would come up with three new ones, then Zilog would add two more," Hennessy said.
 "No compiler in the world was ever going to use these instructions.
 It was a reflection of era when people wrote a lot of assembly."